dashersw/cote-workshop/README.md

 node services/user-service
 ```

-Navigate to the admin interface, add a few products, and then navigate to the end user interface and buy them.
+Navigate to the admin and (multiple) end user interfaces and add / delete / buy some products to see everything updating in real time!

-All updating in real-time!